 b.
 From conferences to alliances

 An important historic feature of oceanic liner transport is the operation of conferences, which were formal agreements between companies engaged in particular trading routes.
 They fixed the rates charged by the individual lines, operating, for example, between Northern Europe and the East Coast of North America, or eastbound between Northern Asia and the West Coast of North America.
 Over the years, in excess of 100 such conference arrangements have been established.
-While they may be seen as anti-competitive, the conference system was able to escape prosecution from national anti-trust agencies.
-This is because they were seen as a mechanism to stabilize rates in an industry that is inherently unstable, with significant variations in the supply of ship capacity and market demand.
+While they may be seen as anti-competitive, the conference system escaped prosecution from national anti-trust agencies.
+This is because they were seen as a mechanism to stabilize rates in an inherently unstable industry, with significant variations in the supply of ship capacity and market demand.
 By fixing rates, exporters are given protection from price swings and guaranteed a regular level of service provision.
 Firms competed based on service provision rather than price.

 A new form of inter-firm organization has emerged in the container shipping industry since the mid-1990s, and conferences have almost disappeared.
 Because the costs of providing ship capacity to markets are escalating beyond the means of many carriers, many of the largest shipping lines have formed strategic alliances.
 They offer joint services by pooling vessels on the main commercial routes and making capacity available among them.
 In this way, they can commit fewer ships to a particular service route and deploy the extra ships on other routes maintained outside the alliance.
 Alliance services are marketed separately and subject to intense competition, but operationally involve close cooperation in ports of call selection and in establishing schedules.
-The alliance structure has led to significant developments in route alignments and the economies of scale of container shipping with a concentration of ownership.
+Alliances, with a concentration of ownership, have led to significant developments in route alignments and economies of scale in container shipping.

 c.
 Shipping network configuration